Thinking over the best places to visit in Italy before planning a big trip?

 Top Experiences: Witness Da Vinci’s ‘Last Supper’, go shopping at Galleria Vittorio Emanuele II, walk top of the Duomo.

 Estimated Stay: One or two days.
-Milan is also considered as one of the best places to visit in Italy with family that involves a lot of day trips.
+Milan is also considered as one of the best places to visit in Italy with a family which involves a lot of day trips.
 You can make a nice day trip if you are traveling between cities such as Florence, Lake Como, and Venice.

 At the foot of Mt.
 Vesuvius situated the ruins of the ancient city of Pompeii, which was buried under several feet of volcanic ash.
 This is your opportunity to stroll through a well-preserved, ancient city and get one of Italy’s best history lessons.